By Liz Anastasiadis, Managing Editor

 “I want a community where everyone helps everybody,” said Anne.
 “If everyone helped everyone, then people wouldn’t have trouble getting to work, taking their kids to school, they wouldn’t have debt.
 Everyone could be happy.”

-that people want change, and when inspired to envision it, they might move into action.
+When the class adjourned, one thing was clear — there’s a lot that people want change, and when inspired to envision it, they might move into action.

 TMP constantly has changed in clientele and visitors, people stay, and people go — people’s lives aren’t always consistent.
 But one thing remains open — the doors.

 For those who live at The Place Next Door, an apartment complex located next to Newark’s TMP, it offers structured, permanent housing for adults with severe mental illness (SMI).
 About 70 percent of people who are chronically homeless experience a persistent mental illness, according to the Newark Advocate.
 It can be difficult for clients to recover while dealing with the obstacles of homelessness, and The Place Next Door offers permanent housing in apartment-style living for up to 10 people with SMI.